It’s easy to feel inspired and creative when we have spare time.

 My writing is accompanied by some of my favourite images from Anthony – in glorious full colour.

-The book will be published in early April 2019 and I am now taking pre-orders – with some very special bonus gifts when you support this project now.
+The book will be published in July 2019 and I am now taking pre-orders – with some very special bonus gifts when you support this project now.

 The Everyday Art of Living a Creative Life